 Tely Labs stand-alone video conferencing device.

-Review:/ Andy Ciddor
+Text:/ Andy Ciddor

 Alchemedia Publishing, the publishers of AV, AudioTechnology, Venue, Digital Signage and Video & Filmmaker magazines and The Guerrilla Guide to Recording is similar to an increasing number of small enterprises in Australia, in having a number of offices scattered about the country, all working on different aspects of the same projects.